AI in Logistics: Real-World Use Cases, Benefits, ROI and Challenges

 At its core, AI integration in logistics often looks like this:

-But, turning to a more practical dimension, let’s think about how is artificial intelligence used in the logistics industry?
+But turning to a more practical dimension, let’s consider how artificial intelligence is used in the logistics industry.

 Where AI Integrates (Without Breaking Things)